fabrary/cards/README.md

 - [Enums](#enums)
 - [Working with this project](#working-with-this-project)

+# 6.0 breaking changes

+- Eliminated card types (like ActionCard) because the 1:1 type:subtype mapping doesn't follow anymore (see Nitro Mechanoid)
+- `card.type` has been deprecated in favor of `card.types` to match the 2.0 rule set
+- `card.subType` has been deprecated in favor of `card.subtypes` to match the 2.0 rule set

 # 5.0 breaking changes

-- `card.class` has been deprecated in favor of `card.classes` in order to support multi-class cards (such as `Emperor, Dracai of Aesir`)
+- `card.class` has been deprecated in favor of `card.classes` to match the 2.0 rule set
 - Images now reference file names instead of complete URLs.
 This significantly reduces the bundle size of the library and adds flexibility for projects to use their own image hosting.
 See [fabrary/images](https://github.com/fabrary/images) for an example of how to generate webp files of all cards.
   - `card.defaultImageUrl` is deprecated in favor of `card.defaultImageName` and `card.specialImageName`
   - `card.images.url` is deprecated in favor of `card.images.name`